crossplane/crossplane/design/design-doc-composition.md

        connectivity: private
     compositionRef:
     - name: private-mysql-server
-    # The MySQLInstanceBinding author must specify where the binding will write
+    # The MySQLInstanceRequirement author must specify where the requirement
-    # its connection details as a Kubernetes secret.
-The secret is an exact copy
+    # will write its connection details as a Kubernetes secret.
+The secret is an
-    # of the bound MySQLInstance's connection secret.
+    # exact copy of the bound MySQLInstance's connection secret.
     writeConnectionSecretToRef:
       name: sql
 ```

 The pattern of "publishing" a pre-defined cluster scoped infrastructure resource
-for binding to namespaced applications has several desirable properties:
+that may separately be required by namespaced applications has several desirable
+properties:

 * Infrastructure may be composed arbitrarily at the cluster scope by defining
   new infrastructure resource kinds and how they should be composed of other,
   predefined infrastructure resource kinds.
-* There is a one-to-one relationship between a namespaced infrastructure binding
+* There is a one-to-one relationship between a namespaced infrastructure
-  and a cluster scoped infrastructure resource.
-In the static provisioning case
+  requirement and a cluster scoped infrastructure resource.
+In the static
-  a binding may bind exactly one kind of cluster scoped infrastructure resource,
+  provisioning case a requirement maps to exactly one kind of cluster scoped
-  and exactly one instance of that kind of infrastructure resource.
+  infrastructure resource, and exactly one instance of that kind of
+  infrastructure resource.
 * In the dynamic provisioning case a cluster scoped resource may be created by
-  simply copying the spec of the binding to that of the cluster scoped resource,
+  simply copying the spec of the requirement to that of the cluster scoped
-  avoiding the "double definition" problem.
+  resource, avoiding the "double definition" problem.

 Presuming an infrastructure operator wanted to publish a `kind:
-MySQLInstanceBinding` for their application operators to use, the infrastructure
+MySQLInstanceRequirement` for their application operators to use, the
-operator would:
+infrastructure operator would:

 1. Author a `kind: InfrastructureDefinition` defining the schema and connection
    details of a cluster scoped `kind: MySQLInstance`.